Last Updated on May 9, 2022 by

 Examples of some fermented food to try and add to your regular diet are:

 Nutrition is one easy way to alter the microbiota that make up the gut microbiome.
-Adhering to a low-carb, mostly organic diet is what may be best for the gut microbiome and overall physical and mental health.
-Eating a diet rich in non-starchy vegetables, ancient grains, and fermented foods can help make the bacteria in the gut microbiome diverse, and this diversity is key in altering the gut-brain connection.
-Research has shown that following this diet can change the gut microbiome and, in some cases, can successfully put Schizophrenia into remission.
+Adhering to a low-carb, chemical and pesticide-free organic-based diet is what may be best for the gut microbiome and overall physical and mental health.
+Eating a diet rich in non-starchy vegetables, ancient and sprouted grains, and fermented foods can help make the bacteria in the gut microbiome diverse, and this diversity is key in altering the gut-brain connection.
+Research has shown that following this diet can change the gut microbiome and, in some cases, successfully put Schizophrenia into remission.1-3

 At Alternative to Meds Center, we believe in holistic health and utilize a wide variety of natural health practices for holistic care.
 We work with you in creating an individualized treatment plan that may involve diet, counseling, yoga, reiki, neurotoxin removal, and many other additional therapies.

-1. Kraeuter A-K, et al, The Gut Microbiome in Psychosis From Mice to Men: A Systematic Review of Preclinical and Clinical Studies, Frontiers In Psychiatry, 2020 Aug 11 [accessed 2021 Mar 1]
+1. Kraeuter A-K, et al, The Gut Microbiome in Psychosis From Mice to Men: A Systematic Review of Preclinical and Clinical Studies, Frontiers In Psychiatry, 2020 Aug 11 [cited 2022 May 9]

-2. Nguyen TT, et al, Gut microbiome in serious mental illnesses: A systematic review and critical evaluation PubMed, 2021 Mar 5 [accessed 2021 Mar 1]
+2. Nguyen TT, et al, Gut microbiome in serious mental illnesses: A systematic review and critical evaluation PubMed, 2021 Mar 5 [cited 2022 May 9]

-3. Severance EG, et al, Autoimmune diseases, gastrointestinal disorders and the microbiome in schizophrenia: more than a gut feeling, PubMed, Schizophrenia Research, 2016 Sep [accessed 2021 Mar 1]
+3. Severance EG, et al, Autoimmune diseases, gastrointestinal disorders and the microbiome in schizophrenia: more than a gut feeling, PubMed, Schizophrenia Research, 2016 Sep [cited 2022 May 9]

-5. Yeager A, Gut Microbes May Play a Role in Mental Health Disorders The Scientist, 2019 Jul 5 [accessed 2021 Mar 1]
+5. Yeager A, Gut Microbes May Play a Role in Mental Health Disorders The Scientist, 2019 Jul 5 [cited 2022 May 9]

-7. The Human Microbiome, Center for Ecogenetics and Environmental Health, University of Washington [accessed 2021 Mar 1]
+7. The Human Microbiome, Center for Ecogenetics and Environmental Health, University of Washington [cited 2022 May 9]

 Dr. Samuel Lee is a board-certified psychiatrist, specializing in a spiritually-based mental health discipline and integrative approaches.
 He graduated with an MD at Loma Linda University School of Medicine and did a residency in psychiatry at Cedars-Sinai Medical Center and University of Washington School of Medicine in Seattle.
 He has also been an inpatient adult psychiatrist at Kaweah Delta Mental Health Hospital and the primary attending geriatric psychiatrist at the Auerbach Inpatient Psychiatric Jewish Home Hospital.
 In addition, he served as the general adult outpatient psychiatrist at Kaiser Permanente.
 He is board-certified in psychiatry and neurology and has a B.A.
 Magna Cum Laude in Religion from Pacific Union College.
 His specialty is in natural healing techniques that promote the body’s innate ability to heal itself.